 The Teacher Education Unit’s vision is that our teacher education program will be recognized for excellence in educational leadership and teacher education at the local, state and national levels by:

-Expanding and sustaining partnerships with Pk – 12 schools and families, as well as collaborative efforts with alumni, the community, and the university.
+Expanding and sustaining partnerships with PreK – 12 schools and families, as well as collaborative efforts with alumni, the community, and the university.

 Demonstrating theory and research-based pedagogy and cutting edge technologies that advance 21st century skills including: communication, collaboration, critical thinking and creativity.